-As the name suggests, real time rendering methods are fast enough to calculate and display an as high as possible degree of photo-realism in real time for interactive media such as video games and simulations at a minimum rate of 20 frames per second.
+As the name suggests, real-time rendering methods are fast enough to calculate and display an as high as possible degree of photo-realism in real-time for interactive media such as video games and simulations at a minimum rate of 20 frames per second.

-Non-interactive media such as feature films, animated series or short animations can have much more detail and therefore need more time to be rendered.
+Non-interactive media such as feature films, animated series, or short animations can have much more detail and therefore need more time to be rendered.
 This extra time can enable the 3D animation studio to leverage limited processing power to produce animated content with much higher quality.
 Rendering each frame can take from a few seconds to several days; depending on the complexity level of the scene.
 Displaying these frames sequentially at the right rate will eventually create the illusion of movement in the viewers’ eyes.

 Despite the above categorization, there are a number of computational techniques to perform the rendering process; each of which has its own advantages and disadvantages.
 These properties make each one the right choice in its own way.
 Only one of these techniques will be used in a single project.

-Scanline technique renders the images on a polygon basis instead of pixel and is most useful for real-time rendering or interactive media; where speed is a determining factor.
+The scanline technique renders the images on a polygon basis instead of pixel and is most useful for real-time rendering or interactive media; where speed is a determining factor.
 It can achieve an acceptable level of quality in a much higher frame rate when combined with baked lighting.

 Ray tracing is capable of achieving greater photorealism at the cost of speed.
-In this technique, one or more rays of light are traced from the camera to the nearest objects and then through a number of bounces; creating effects such as reflection, refraction, scattering and dispersion based on the material it hits.
+In this technique, one or more rays of light are traced from the camera to the nearest objects and then through a number of bounces; creating effects such as reflection, refraction, scattering, and dispersion based on the material it hits.

 Each pixel’s color is also calculated based on the interaction between the light ray and the material of surrounding virtual objects.
 Ray tracing is mostly used for applications like still images or visual effects where speed is not a critical factor and photorealism matters.

-Radiosity is a surface-by-surface, camera-independent calculation technique which accounts for indirect illumination or bounced diffuse light.
+Radiosity is a surface-by-surface, camera-independent calculation technique which accounts for indirect illumination or bounced diffused light.
 The illumination on a surface comes not only directly from the light sources, but also from other surfaces reflecting light.
-Soft graduated shadows and color bleeding are among major characteristics of renders created by Radiosity technique.
+Soft graduated shadows and color bleeding are among the major characteristics of renders created by the Radiosity technique.
 Being a viewpoint independent technique also results in an increase in calculations and therefore rendering time.
 But in terms of quality and the degree of photorealism, it would definitely be worth it.

 Rendering engines take advantage of the processing power of the host CPU or GPU to perform their calculations.
-Today, many rendering engines are available on the market; in the form of a software package’s proprietary render engine, a plug-in or a standalone.
+Today, many rendering engines are available on the market; in the form of a software package’s proprietary render engine, a plug-in, or a standalone.
 However, there are a number of rendering engines that are most commonly used in the 3D animation industry.

-The best rendering engines
+What are the best rendering engines available?

-There are a wide variety of rendering engines available today including: Arnold, Redshift, Renderman, V-Ray, Corona, etc. Here at Dream Farm Studios we use these two:
+There are a wide variety of rendering engines available today including Arnold, Redshift, Renderman, V-Ray, Corona, etc. Here at Dream Farm Studios, we use these two:

 Arnold is an advanced ray-tracing rendering engine, best suited for animated feature films and visual effects available in both CPU and GPU versions.
-Many animation studios around the globe, including Sony Pictures Imageworks use Arnold as their main render engine.
-It is the built-in interactive renderer for Maya and 3ds Max software packages.
+Many animation studios around the globe, including Sony Pictures Imageworks, use Arnold as their main render engine.
+It is the built-in interactive renderer for Maya and 3Ds Max software packages.

 Some of the major features of Arnold rendering engine include: